 And so began a tradition that continues to this day.

-It warms my heart that Doren is a fan-favorite character in the Immortal Wake series.
-When I was creating his arc, I knew from the beginning that he was going to be an Alaskan native, but bits and pieces of his personality remained unclear.
-His backstory is also quite tragic (which you can read about in Transient), so it seemed only natural that a tale like Dead Horse Gulch would arouse his deepest sympathies.
-The toast gave him a relatable depth that defined his path.
+It warms the heart knowing that Doren is a fan-favorite character.
+When crafting his arc, I knew that he would be from Alaska based on this experience.
+His backstory is also quite tragic, so it felt only natural that a tale like Dead Horse Gulch would evoke a deep and abiding empathy.
+The toast gave him a relatable burden, one that he masks with charm and wit.
 As a result, this simple gesture became the emotional backbone of the series.

-Every now and then, a fan of the books will greet me with the toast, which always makes me smile.
-The gesture serves as my newsletter valediction and I still invoke it in conversation.
-It’s habitual at this point, and it always carries an undertone of “we can do better.”
+Fans of the books will often greet me with the toast, which always makes me smile.
+It serves as my newsletter valediction and I still use it in conversation.
+It’s habitual at this point, and always carries an undertone of “we can do better.”

 So whenever you find yourself with glass in-hand, raise it high and join me in salute.